Without music, life would be a mistake. — Nietzsche

 Laura Ingalls - (violin/Cello) Laura E. Ingalls grew up in Jacksonville, FL.
 She was privileged to take private violin lessons from age five and to be in strong children’s choir and graded orchestra programs at her church.
 She studied violin at University of North Florida and earned the Bachelor of Arts in Education, Music Education (Magna Cum Laude).
 Laura went on to play violin at Southeastern Baptist Theological Seminary where she earned the degree Master of Church Music.
 Laura has performed as a soloist, in chamber groups and in orchestras.
 She has played with several orchestras including the Raleigh Symphony Orchestra, Durham Symphony Orchestra; with chamber groups and as a soloist in recitals.
 Currently, Laura plays with Coastal Symphony of Georgia, Jacksonville University Orchestra, several churches and The String Group LLC.
 She has also practiced varying improvisation styles: from Bluegrass, to early Baroque, to contemporary Christian in church bands.
 Laura also loves to teach music.
 Laura has taught private violin, viola and cello lessons, mixed strings classes, general music classes and children’s choirs since 1997.
 Currently, Laura teaches at three schools of music in northeast Florida and southeast Georgia.
 As a strings teacher she combines traditional and Suzuki methods and materials.
 Laura teaches with enthusiasm, kindness and patience.

-Kamila Shahtakhtinski - holds Bachelor’s and Master’s degrees in teaching, accompaniment, solo and chamber ensemble performance from Azerbaijan State Conservatory (now Baku Music Academy).
-She served as Associate Professor of Piano department since 1987 and toured as soloist, member of chamber group and accompanist to major cities of former Soviet Union, as well as Italy and US.
-She also performed concerti with Azerbaijan State Symphony and Chamber Orchestras and recorded for Azerbaijan State Radio.
-Several of her students successfully graduated from BMA with Bachelor’s in Piano and participated in local and regional competitions.
+Kamila Shahtakhtinski, NCTM - Piano - Holds Bachelor’s and Master’s degrees in piano solo and chamber ensemble performance, teaching and accompaniment from Azerbaijan State Conservatory (now Baku Music Academy).
+She served as Associate Professor of Piano department of BMA in 1987-98 and toured as soloist, member of chamber group and accompanist to major cities of former Soviet Union, as well as Italy and US.
+She also performed concertos with Azerbaijan State Symphony and Chamber Orchestras and recorded for Azerbaijan State Radio and TV.
+Several of her students successfully graduated from BMA and participated in local and regional competitions.

 Reinaldo Perez - has performed as a soloist with the major orchestras of Cuba, including the National Symphony Orchestra.
 He started his solo career in 1972, having offered numerous recitals, as well as in collaboration with several chamber groups.
 Some of these groups include “ Siglo XX” and the wind Quintet of the National Symphony Orchestra of Cuba.He has also performed in countries such as Bulgaria, Russia, Czechoslovakia, U.S.A (New York), Nicaragua, and Dominican Republic.
 Several composers have written music for him, including Federico Smith, who wrote an oboe concerto for him.
 Reinaldo Perez founded the woodwind trio “Federico Smith.”
 The trio has performed extensively in Cuba, Dominican Republic and Nicaragua with excellent press reviews.